xpilot-project/docs/docs/client.md

 ![Invalid Type Code](media/InvalidTypeCode.png)

 Press the Connect button when you are ready to connect to the network.
 If the connection was successful, you will see a message in the main message area, and the Connect button will light blue and its label will change to "Disconnect".
-If there are controllers within range of your location, they will appear in the controller list on the left hand side of the client.
+If there are controllers within range of your location, they will appear in the controller list on the left-hand side of the client.

 Your callsign will appear next to the **Settings** button after successfully connecting.